 The spiral towers stood still, some of them, but there were new structures of poured stone.
 Square and brutal they towered over the older buildings that look shabby now and beaten.
 Fountains still sprayed water, some of them, but they were structures of spiked and rusted metal.
 They celebrated thorns and threat, not the life giving coolness she recalled.
 Searching, she found some older fountains, but many were choked with sand and broken, dry now as the desert.

 Shadows still hung about the gardens but rather than embracing her, she felt they held a menace.
 It was a feeling she could not shake off.
-Many of the gardens were untended and dank, overgrown with weeds.
+Some of the gardens were untended and dank, overgrown with weeds.
 A scent of rot hung about them.
-Others were dry like the fountains and abandoned, the once lush vegetation gone to straw and leaves that fell to dust when she touched them.
+Most were dry like the fountains and abandoned, the once lush vegetation gone to straw and leaves that fell to dust when she touched them.